-4.3.2.2 Marine Mammals Restoration Type Alternatives
+4.3.2.3 Marine Mammals Restoration Type Alternatives

 This section relies on the analyses from relevant portions of Section 6.4.9 of the PDARP/PEIS which evaluated the environmental impacts of marine mammal restoration projects.
 Table 4-8 identifies where in this RP/EA the analysis of potentially affected resources can be found.
 Note that Marine Mammals Alternative 2 was evaluated in Section 4.1.2, under the analysis of Preliminary Phase Restoration Alternatives.
 Preliminary investigation determined that some resource categories would either be unaffected or minimally affected by the restoration alternatives proposed in this RP/EA (see Section 4.3.1).
 Because restoration alternatives for marine mammals typically focus on planning and data collection/collation; they are not expected to impact natural resources.
-Some projects (e.g., shrimp trawl project) will have an activity involving in-water gear research.
+Some projects (e.g., Marine Mammals Alternative 1) will include inwater gear research.
 However, this will not alter existing fishing operations and is not expected to adversely impact wildlife species.
 Because no Marine Mammals Restoration Type alternatives would result in impacts to EFH, that resource category is not discussed in this section.